orchetect/MIDIKit/Examples/UIKit/BluetoothMIDI/README.md

 # BluetoothMIDI Example (UIKit)

+## Supported Platforms

+- iOS / iPadOS
+- visionOS (Note that this example code still needs tweaking on visionOS, as the sheet windows cannot be dismissed as-is)

+## Overview

 This example demonstrates connecting to Bluetooth MIDI devices on iOS and receiving events.

 Events received from all MIDI output endpoints are automatically logged to the console.